encoredev/encore/docs/tutorials/incident-management-tool.md

 </Callout>

-## Create your Encore application
+## 1. Create your Encore application

-🥐 Create a new Encore application by running `encore app create` and select `Empty app` as the template.
-We can name it `oncall-tutorial` for now.
-Your newly created application will also be registered on <https://app.encore.dev> for when you deploy your new app later!
+🥐 Create a new Encore application by running `encore app create`, select `Empty app` as the template and name it `oncall-tutorial`.

-🥐 Run `cd oncall-tutorial` in your Terminal otherwise Encore won't be able to understand which app you're referring to when you run the `encore` CLI!

-## Integrating with Slack
+## 2. Integrate with Slack

 🥐 Follow [this guide to create your own Incoming Webhook](https://api.slack.com/messaging/webhooks) for your Slack workspace.
 Incoming webhooks cannot read messages, and can only post to a specific channel of your choice.